espitia01/T5FoldingNet/README.md

 ## Input

 The input to the model is a string representing the amino acid sequence of a protein.
 The sequence is tokenized using the T5 tokenizer before being fed into the model.
 Each amino acid in the sequence is represented as a one-hot encoded vector, where each vector has a dimension of n, and n is the number of unique amino acids.
-In the one-hot encoding, the position corresponding to the specific amino acid is set to 1, while all other positions are set to 0.
+In the one-hot encoding, the position corresponding to the specific amino acid is set to 1 (H), while all other positions are set to 0 (P).

-Example Input: `1 0 0 1 0 0 0 0 1 0 0 0`
+Example Input: `H P P H P P P P H P P P ->  1 0 0 1 0 0 0 0 1 0 0 0 `

 ## Output